ZorkaBozilovic/music-eeg-modelling/README.md

 ## Data Availability

-The pickle files produced by the TRF pipelines (one per subject * band) are not committed to this repository due to their size.
-They are available on Google Drive instead:
+The pickle files produced by the TRF pipelines (one per subject * band) are not committed to this repository due to their size, but can be provided upon request.
+Please contact [zorka.bozilovic@gmail.com](mailto:zorka.bozilovic@gmail.com) for:

-- **TRF pipeline for raw features** (100 files in `not improved results`): [Google Drive](https://drive.google.com/drive/folders/1lrsEbL7bi_VuoHowq53tGFW8_tVbqNLr)
+- Pickle files from the **TRF pipeline for raw features** (100 files in `not improved results`)
-- **TRF pipeline for processed features** (100 files in `results`): [Google Drive](https://drive.google.com/drive/folders/1fVWHDM-4HAreBTAF4yEswM5RvZf6Caog)
+- Pickle files from the **TRF pipeline for processed features** (100 files in `results`)

 All other outputs generated and every script used for the thesis are uploaded directly to this repository.